Skip to content ↓

 Please note that children should not bring toys or fidgets to school unless prior agreement is obtained from Mr Wheatley, our Inclusion Manager.

-This term, we have PE on Monday and Wednesday.
+This term, we have PE on Wednesday and Thursday.
 Please ensure that your child comes into school wearing their PE kit on this day.
-If a child is unable to join in with the PE lessons due to injury, they should still come in their full PE kit as they will contribute to the learning and assessment of skills covered.
+If a child is unable to join in with the PE lessons due to injury they should still come in their full PE kit as they will contribute to the learning and assessment of skills covered.
 Pupils with long hair should have their hair tied back at all times and earrings must be taken out or protected with tape during PE lessons.
-Teachers are not allowed to take earrings out for children,so please ensure it is done before they arrive at school that morning.
+Teachers are not allowed to take earrings out for children so please ensure it is done before they arrive to school that morning.

 Many thanks for your continued support.